 Did you know that there are so many different types of your favorite fruity snack?
 Mandarins are loved for their child-friendly, easy-to-eat slices of flesh, but they’re more varied and interesting than they let on!

-Most of us know about apple picking, but in this post, you’ll find some Florida orange grove options that offer pick-your-own oranges!
+Most of us know about apple picking, but in these posts, you’ll find some orange grove options that offer pick-your-own oranges!

 Oranges in the Kitchen

-We all love orange juice, but how about this Fresh Homemade Cherry Jam With Orange Zest and Chia Seeds?
+Last but not least, how about this Fresh Homemade Cherry Jam With Orange Zest and Chia Seeds?
 Talk about unique!

 Take a look at what other people are curious about.